-This is the culmination of our 2 days in Siargao Island.
-Our last afternoon on this island in Surigao del Norte wasn’t as remarkable as the rest, but overall our stay in Siargao was still one of the best experiences I have here in the Philippines.
+This is the culmination of our 2 days in Siargao Island and Sohoton Cove in Bucas Grande.
+Our last afternoon on this island in Surigao del Norte wasn’t as remarkable as the rest, but overall our stay here was still one of the best experiences I have here in the Philippines.

 If you’re planning to visit Siargao Island soon, you can check out the lowest prices of accommodations in Siargao here.

-For practical information on directions and expenses, read about our travel guide and itinerary to Surigao and Dinagat Islands.
-Related Post: Dinagat Islands: The Mystical Island, Province of Love: .
+For practical information on directions and expenses as well as tour packages in Siargao and Sohoton Cove, read about our travel guide and itinerary to Surigao and Dinagat Islands.